 - The POW-MIA flag is to be displayed over all state buildings and facilities on Memorial Day, POW Remembrance Day (third Friday of September), and Veterans Day.
 This flag should be displayed beneath the national flag if there is no third staff available.

-The national flag should be displayed at half-staff on the days noted below, or on other days by special proclamation of the United States President or New York State Governor.
+The national flag should be displayed at half-staff on the days noted below, and may be displayed at half-staff on other days by special proclamation of the United States President or New York State Governor.

 - Memorial Day - Flags must be flown at half-staff until Noon, and at top of the staff for the rest of the day.